sage-productions/innovate-bham-candidate-portal/README.md

 ### INTENT
-#### The Candidate Portal is being designed as a suppliment to the education of future candidates and will focus primarily on supporting the professional development training already provided by the Innovate Birmingham staff.
+#### The Candidate Portal is being designed as a supplement to the education of future candidates and will focus primarily on supporting the professional development training already provided by the Innovate Birmingham staff.

 ### TECHNICAL